Phipps Bridge: Crime

-Phipps Bridge has a reputation for being a rough area.
-In 2010 the chairman of the Residents' Association described the area as "out of control" after a spate of violent attacks occurring in quick succession.
+Phipps Bridge has a reputation for having a high crime rate.
+In 2010, the chairman of the Residents' Association described the area as "out of control" after a spate of violent attacks occurring in quick succession.
 In 2013, seventeen people were sentenced for selling Class A drugs on the children's play area.
-The estate was described in an article about former resident M.I.A. as "one of south London's most notorious crime vortexes".
+The estate was described in an article about former resident M.I.A. as "one of south London's most notorious crime vortexes".As of 2025, the crime rate of the Phipps Bridge area is 134 crimes per capita.
+For comparison, London overall has a crime rate of 129 crimes per capita.

 Notable residents

-Rapper M.I.A.
-(Maya Arulpragasam) and jewellery designer Kali Arulpragasam moved to the estate with their sibling and mother in July 1986 as refugees from the Sri Lankan civil war.
+Rapper M.I.A. and jewellery designer Kali Arulpragasam moved to the estate with their sibling and mother in July 1986 as refugees from the Sri Lankan civil war.
 Their family was one of only two Asian families that lived on the estate at the time.
 Maya Arulpragasam said about the estate in a 2004 interview that her family was "one of the two Asian families that lived there [and] I used to come home from school and see people burgling my house, just walk past with my telly.
 But it wasn't as horrible as being in Sri Lanka".
 The 2018 documentary Matangi/Maya/M.I.A. followed her home life on the estate.

 The 19th century cricketer John Pratt died in the area.

 Transport

-There were proposals for the West Croydon to Wimbledon Line to open a stop to serve the estate, but British Rail's Board announced in September 1979 that such a station would be financially nonviable.
+There were proposals for the West Croydon to Wimbledon Line to open a stop to serve the estate.
+In response, the board of British Rail announced in September 1979 that such a station would be financially nonviable.
 However, both Phipps Bridge tram stop and Belgrave Walk tram stop opened when Tramlink began service in May 2000.

 London Buses route 200 began serving the estate in December 1966.
 Being the only bus to serve the area, residents protested after improvement works to Mitcham town centre caused the route's curtailment.
-During 2025 roadworks which resulted in a similar curtailment, a temporary route 700 was established between the estate and Colliers Wood, likely to mitigate the impacts highlighted in the previous protests.
+In 2025, due to roadworks which resulted in a similar curtailment, a temporary route 700 was established between the estate and Colliers Wood, likely to mitigate the impacts highlighted in the previous protests.